-Teach them to navigate the site.
+- Teach them to navigate the site.
 It’s easy for kids to get lost and panic their first few times out alone at Pennsic.
 Walk the site with them while they navigate, making sure they know how to find their way around.
-I recommend pulling the site map out of their Pennsic booklet, mark your camp on it, and have your kid keep it in a pouch so they can always get help finding their way home.
+I recommend printing the site map, marking your camp on it, and having your kid keep it in a pouch so they can always get help finding their way home.

 It’s also a good idea to make sure your tweens have money and/or a water bottle so they don’t get dehydrated while out on their own.

 There are lots of activities that tweens can participate in.
 Some of the ones listed above for younger kids, like youth combat, youth rapier, archery, dancing, and the Water Battle, are all great for older kids, too.
 Some activities are aimed specifically at tweens and teens: